-If you want to install Discord on Ubuntu or Linux Mint you are in good company.
-This particular messaging platform is ballooning in popularity worldwide for two reasons: it’s free, and it’s very, very good.
+If you want to install Discord on Ubuntu or Linux Mint you’re in good company as this messaging platform is ballooning in popularity worldwide for two reasons: it’s free, and it’s very, very good.

-Whatever way you choose to install Discord on your Linux desktop you get the same app as Windows and macOS users, with all of the same features and functionality.
+However you choose to install the Discord Linux app you get the same client that Windows and macOS users get, with the same features and the same functionality.

 - Create an account